makrai/notes/bostan-18-text-emo-corpora.md

 ### DailyDialogs (Li+ 2017), is built on conversations

-* 13,118 sentences.
-The annotation schema follows
+* 13,118 sentences
-* Ekman, complemented by “no emotion”.
-It is
+* Ekman, complemented by “no emotion”
 * single label annotated via expert annotation and
-* free download for research purposes.
-This dataset has
+* free download for research purposes
 * additional annotations for communication intention and topic

-### Electoral-Tweets (Mohammad+ 2015) targets the domain of elections
+### Electoral-Tweets (Mohammad+ 2015)

-* 100,000 responses to two detailed online questionnaires (the questions targeted emotions, purpose, and style in electoral tweets)
+* 100,000 responses to two detailed online questionnaires (target: emotions, purpose, and style in electoral tweets)
 * crowdsourcing
 * set of labels for emotion is non-standard (see Table 1)
   * 19 emotions and the authors provide a mapping to Plutchik’s set
+* annotation level:
-* In addition to document-level annotations, tweets are annotated with emotion words
+  document-level annotations + tweets are annotated with emotion words
 * free download for research purposes

 ### EmoBank (Buechel and Hahn 2017a) builds on multiple genres and domains